What is a SIPOC (suppliers, inputs, process, outputs, customers) diagram?

 SIPOC diagrams are useful for focusing a discussion, helping team members agree on a common language and understanding a process for continuous improvement.

 In Six Sigma, SIPOC is often used during the define phase of the DMAIC (define, measure, analyze, improve, control) methodology.
 Some organizations use SIPOC diagrams in the opposite direction, or COPIS, to map the value of the customer to a business process.

 SIPOC diagrams are tables that document the inputs and outputs of a process.
 They can be created by following seven steps:

-- Define the process: The diagram starts with the “P” section, which is usually an overview of the business process in 4-5 high level steps that each consist of an action and a subject.
-This could include the starting and ending points for the process or a simple flowchart.
+- Define the process.
+The diagram starts with the P section, which is usually an overview of the business process in four to five high-level steps that each consist of an action and a subject.
+This could include the starting and ending points for the process or a simple flow chart.

-- Identify the outputs: This section includes 3-4 outputs with little supporting information, typically neutral in tone and using nouns only.
-Inputs and outputs can be anything ranging from materials, products, services or information.
+- Identify the outputs.
+This section includes three to four outputs with little supporting information, typically neutral in tone and using nouns only.
+Inputs and outputs can be anything ranging from materials and products to services or information.

-- Identify the customers: These are the individuals that will receive the outputs or will benefit from the process.
-Customers are not always external consumers and could be coworkers, board members or other internal stakeholders.
+- Identify the customers.
+These are the individuals who will receive the outputs or will benefit from the process.
+Customers are not always external consumers and could be co-workers, board members or other internal stakeholders.

-- Identify the suppliers: This section lists the suppliers associated with each of the inputs of the process.
-A supplier is anyone that has a direct impact on the outputs.
+- Identify the suppliers.
+This section lists the suppliers associated with each of the inputs that the process requires.
+A supplier is anyone who has a direct effect on the outputs.